nelci592/reporting-docs/using-reports-in-applications/export-and-configure/configure-the-report-engine/fontlibrary-element.md

 # fontLibrary Element

-on Windows machine or when other than PDF rendering extension is used.
+ws machine or when other than PDF rendering extension is used.

 ## Attributes and Elements

 The following sections describe attributes, child elements, and parent elements.

 >caption ```<fontLibrary>``` element

 |Attributes| __useDefaultLocations__ - determines if the system's default font locations to be included in the search.